chuachinhon/wav2vec2_transformers/README.md

 Summarisation is one of the toughest NLP tasks to get right, so I used a shorter audio file - a 4-minute clip by [Singapore Prime Minister Lee Hsien Loong talking about populism](https://www.youtube.com/watch?v=4bUl9R2N90A).

+# MEDIUM

+A short write up on the results in this [Medium post](https://towardsdatascience.com/chain-linking-nlp-tasks-with-wav2vec2-transformers-7297181db3a7).

 ---